ziminl/ml-learn/README.md

 remove outlier

-fill nan to average or linear value
+fill nan to average or linear or mode value

 use chatgpt